mccright/rrl/AudioBooks/README.md

 This is an interesting book.
 See the Wikipedia and Teixeria reviews below...
 Librivox and Other 3rd Party Summaries:
 Librivox Summary:
 >The Book of Tea is as much about philosophy, religion and art as it is about a drink made with dried leaves in boiling water.
 It traces the development of tea into teaism.
-The author’s first paragraph summarizes the whole book:  “Tea began as a medicine and grew into a beverage.
+The author's first paragraph summarizes the whole book:  “Tea began as a medicine and grew into a beverage.
 In China, in the eighth century, it entered the realm of poetry as one of the polite amusements.
 The fifteenth century saw Japan ennoble it into a religion of aestheticism--Teaism.
 Teaism is a cult founded on the adoration of the beautiful among the sordid facts of everyday existence.
 It inculcates purity and harmony, the mystery of mutual charity, the romanticism of the social order.
 It is essentially a worship of the Imperfect, as it is a tender attempt to accomplish something possible in this impossible thing we know as life.”
 The author shows that the philosophy of Teaism, which was developed from Japanese Zen Buddhist teachings, actually has deeper roots in Chinese Confucianism and Taoism as well.
 After its publication in 1906 The Book of Tea provided a window into Japanese culture, and furthered a better understanding and appreciation of the philosophy behind minimalism in Japanese art, architecture, design and living. ([Summary by CliveCatterall](https://librivox.org/the-book-of-tea-by-kakuzo-okakura-2/))
 Wikipedia Summary: https://en.wikipedia.org/wiki/The_Book_of_Tea
 Review by Leo Teixeira: https://teixeiras.medium.com/live-in-the-present-with-the-ancient-tradition-of-teaism-ef5016b429cc
 </details>